rajabatra/cmc-csci143/topic_10_indexes_btree/README.md

 <img src='2015ParallelismFTW.jpg' width=300px />

-1. All SQL queries can be parallelized in theory
+1. Most SQL queries can be parallelized using an internal MapReduce system
-    1. In practice, not 100% of queries can be parallelized in postgres due to technical engineering issues
-    1. The devs are working to fix this
 1. Parallelism incurs a (small) constant overhead to setup, and so very small queries will not be parallelized